vives-web-essentials-2019/web-essentials-practical-seppedewitte/docs/get-started.md

 Now you should have your local copy of the repository.

-All git commands in other sections should always be executed inside of the project dir called `csharp-practical-<username>`.
+All git commands in other sections should always be executed inside of the project dir called `web-essentials-practical-<username>`.